benderdave/gridfontmaker/README.md

 capitals, punctuation, or numerals are included &mdash;
 and each is created on a 3x7 grid of anchors.
-Only neighboring anchors can be connected (45-degree diagonals are allowed), and each stroke is a simple line, without decorations or variations in thickness.
+Only neighboring anchors can be connected (45-degree diagonals are allowed), and each stroke is a simple line, without decorations or variation in thickness.

 ![Image explaining gridfont domain] (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/images/gridfont-defn.png)

 Even under these radical
 restrictions many interesting fonts have been created.
-The domain's severely restricted nature forces a font designer quickly into radical experimentation and exploration.
+The domain's severely limited nature propels a font designer quickly into deep experimentation and widespread exploration.
 The following are among the hundreds of gridfonts created by Douglas Hofstadter.

 ![Sampling of gridfonts]
 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/images/benzene-etc.png)

-The gridfont domain is a micro-domain intended for studying the cognitive process that underlies most thinking: analogy.
-See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling and Gary McGraw.
-That said, we've found that designing gridfonts is a uniquely creative activity that stands on its own.
+The gridfont micro-domain was created for studying the cognitive process that underlies most thinking: analogy.
+See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling and Gary McGraw for such work.
+That said, we've found that designing gridfonts can be a creative activity that stands on its own.

 GridfontMaker is provided to
 help anyone interested in gridfonts create and share them.